If you’d like a map drawing, of any type, for print or web, please get in touch.

 Images are usually much larger than the symbols they replace so can’t be located on the map with accuracy.
 Fitting them on the map itself may involve obscuring or even moving other features.

 How do ‘3D’ and 2D elements interact?
-In the illustrated map above, the river is not much different from a 2D symbol for a river until it appear to go under the bridge.
+In the illustrated map above, the river is not much different from a 2D symbol for a river until it appears to go under the bridge.
 The bridge even casts a shadow.
 Does this make sense?
 I’m not sure.